 These “pre” designations are nothing more than internal auditing to insure that all of the pre requisite courses required for application to a professional school are taken.
 Majors are usually Biology or Chemistry although any other major is possible.
 For the articulation programs a BS in Biology or Biochemistry/Molecular Biology is necessary.

 How does a six or seven dual degree program work?

 Some courses taken the first year (or two) of professional school transfer back to Stockton and count as credit for the BS degree.
 Other than these transfer science courses, all other degree requirements must be met within the two or three years spent at Stockton.
 This obviously requires some very good planning along with full course loads every semester.

 When do I apply for a dual degree program?

-For the Rutgers Pharmacy School, Rowan School of Osteopathic Medicine, and Temple School of Podiatry articulations you apply in the fall of your senior year in high school.
+For the Rutgers Pharmacy School and Rowan School of Osteopathic Medicine articulations you apply in the fall of your senior year in high school.
 Some of the programs also allow applications at the end of the freshman or sophomore years.
 The Rutgers School of Dental Medicine application is at the end of the sophomore year.